homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## VII

-HE DONE it-and that night too.
+He done it-and that night too.
 I guess you know that, next to winnin', Cap likes his missus better'n anything in the world.
 She is a nice gal, all right, and as pretty as they make 'em.

 Cap's as proud of her as a colleger with a Charlie Chaplin mustache.
 When the different papers would print Miss So-and-So's pitcher and say she was the handsomest girl in this, that or the other place, Cap'd point it out to us and say: "My gal makes her look like a bad day outdoors."